Anarion-zuo/GitBook_Algorithm/README.md

 #### Radix Sort

 * Imagine each integer as base b.
-The number of digits, d, is $\log\_bk$, as k is the digit's index required.
+The number of digits, d, is $\log\_bk​$, as k is the digit's index required.
 * Sort integers by least significant digit,
 * ...
 * Sort integers by most significant digit.